Transaction fraud is inevitable, but what does it look like in practice for online businesses, and how can you improve detection?

 Anatomy of Transaction Fraud

-There are many types of transaction fraud.
-The most common one will occur when fraudsters get their hands on card data through phishing, data leaks, or thievery.
+There are many types of card fraud.
+The most common one will occur when bad agents get their hands on card data through phishing, data leaks, or thievery.
 Here’s an example of how it works with a darknet marketplace.

 - Fraudsters acquire stolen credit card details on the darknet